dholab/prolonged-infection-suppfig2/README.md

 nextflow run nrminor/prolonged-infection-suppfig2
 ```

+This command automatically pulls the workflow from GitHub and runs it.
 If you do not have Docker and NextFlow installed, or want to tweak any of the default configurations in the workflow, proceed to the following sections.

 ## Getting Started